johtela/vscode-modaledit/tutorial.md

 - `caseSensitive` sets the search mode to case sensitive (as in Vim).
 - `acceptAfter` ends the incremental search as soon as first entered character is found.
-Normally the user needs to press `Enter` to accept the search or `Esc` to cancel it.
+Normally the user needs to press <key>Enter</key> to accept the search or <key>Esc</key> to cancel it.
 - `selectTillMatch` argument controls whether selection is extended until the searched character.
 This depends on whether we have selection mode on or not.
 - `typeAfterAccept` argument allows you to run other commands (using their key bindings) after the search is done.
 By default, `modalEdit.search` command selects the found character(s).
-With `h` command we move the cursor over the searched character.
+With <key>h</key> command we move the cursor over the searched character.

-Now we can implement the opposite `F` command which searches for the previous character.
+Now we can implement the opposite <key>F</key> command which searches for the previous character.
 The `backwards` parameter switches the search direction.
 ```js
         "F": {
             "condition": "__selecting",